vumay/fake-backend-completeCICD/README.md

 # Description

-This repository is used to demonstrate how to use Jenkinsfile to build and deploy application
+This repository is used to demonstrate how to use Jenkinsfile to build and deploy application with Pipeline